Taiwooladapo/PQ-Assetless-Market-Behaviour-and-Price-Forecasting-/README.md

 ## Key Features
 - Data ingestion from 4 data sources.
-- Data cleaning, conversion ffrom pounds to euro, conersion of date and time.
+- Data cleaning, conversion from pounds to euro, conersion of date and time.
 - Merging of the 4 datasets together.
 - Dynamic visual comparison of forecast accuracy used by the Assetless units.
 - Monthly insights into bid volume and pricing trends.